cowlicks/GSoC-proposal/proposal.markdown

 #### Pre application.
 Up to May 3rd.
 * Familiarizing myself with scipy.sparse by investigating bug reports, reading documentation,
-* Building repor with the Scipy community and my mentor.
+* Building rapport with the Scipy community and my mentor.
 * Writing this document.

 #### Pre official start.
 May 3rd - May27.